shreyshahi/kiknetAPI/docs/api.rst

 Spectra Interface
 ------------------
 The functions described below allow us to extract the response spectra for particular ground motions.
-Note that the metadata and the spectra are stored in separate databases so they cannot be queried at the same time.
+Note that under the current design the metadata and the spectra cannot be queried at the same time.

 .. autofunction:: spectraForGmNos